To ensure the longevity and protection of your subfloor, it is essential to waterproof it.

 Plastic Sheeting can also be used to shield plywood from moisture damage.

-To create the desired size, measure your plywood boards and cut out the amount of plastic sheeting.
+To create the desired size, measure your plywood boards and cut out the appropriate sections of plastic sheeting.

 Liquid Latex for Plywood Waterproofing